Rinpoche is the head of two convergent lineages: the Yelpa and Hungkara Lineages.

 never for one second be deprived

-of the state of voidness-compassion.
+of the state of emptiness-compassion.

 May I be free from grasping to